oscar-system/oscar-website/etc/README.server.md

 This document describes how the OSCAR website hosting is set up, to help people who need to troubleshoot it or migrate it to a new host.

+## Required software on the server

+To ensure the required software is installed on the server, run this (assuming a Debian or Ubuntu based environment):

+    apt install git bundler

 ## Where it is

 The server can be reached via SSH:

     ssh oscar.computeralgebra.de

-There is a dedicated user `oscar` who owns a clone of the oscar-website repository at
+There is a dedicated user `oscar-www` who owns a clone of the oscar-website repository at

-    /home/oscar/oscar-website
+    /home/oscar-www/oscar-website

-This clone is owned by `oscar` and the group `www-data` so that the web server can access it as well.
+This clone is owned by use `oscar-www` and group `oscar-www`.
 If anything goes wrong with these permissions, they can be fixed via

-  chown -R oscar:www-data /home/oscar/oscar-website
+  chown -R oscar-www:oscar-www /home/oscar-www/oscar-website

 ## Automatic updates via webhook